bmcorser/git-little-picture/README.rst

 Introspect your repository by drawing a DAG of the tree object behind a commit.
 The graph shows the mapping of tree names to blob names to content hashes.
-This is useful for looking at how Git handles deduplication, but not much else.
+This is useful for looking at how Git handles blob deduplication, but not much else.

 .. image:: graph.png